caJoey/Batting_Averge_Prediction/README.md

 ## Other files

-Other folders and files can be ignored as these were used for web scraping, experimenting, or organiziing data.
+Other folders and files can be ignored as these were used for web scraping, experimenting, or organizing data.